Reviewed 30 July 2021

 - UAE nationals and their household workers

-- Senior citizens and residents (those who are 60 years old and above)
+- Residents who are 50 years old and above

 - People of determination